-Additionally, prepayment rates are slow and are anticipated to continue to fall into the fourth quarter, providing a tailwind for our MSR assets.
-We are remain optimistic about the return potential of our investments.
-While the market remains subject to periods of high realized rate volatility, which can negatively impact returns, nominal spreads for current coupon Agency RMBS continue to be wide on an historical basis and provide attractive levered returns when paired with MSR or simply hedged with interest rate products like futures or swaps.
-Assuming unchanged mortgage rates, we expect prepayment rates to rise modestly in the second quarter, reflecting turnover seasonality.
-Even so, less than 1% of the mortgage loans that back our paired RMBS MSR are likely to refinance at current rates and over 80% of balances are at least 250 basis points below current mortgage rates.
-Overall, we expect our low duration and low convexity MSR strategy.

-portfolio to continue to generate attractive cashflows with low spread volatility.
+Given the levered returns available in the market, Looking ahead, we remain optimistic about the return potential of our investments.
+While With about 60% of our capital invested in hedged low coupon MSR that has low duration and low spread volatility, the market remains subject portfolio has and should continue to periods perform well in bouts of high realized heightened interest rate volatility which can negatively impact returns, nominal while still preserving upside to spread tightening environments.
+Nominal spreads for current coupon Agency RMBS continue to be MBS are still wide on an historical basis, and provide attractive levered returns when paired possess tightening potential in a lower volatility environment, likely associated with the beginning of a Fed rate cutting cycle.
+Our MSR or simply hedged with interest rate products like futures or swaps.
+Assuming unchanged mortgage rates, we expect prepayment rates to rise modestly in portfolio remains deeply out of the second quarter, reflecting turnover seasonality.
+Even so, money - less than 1% of the mortgage loans that back our MSR are likely to refinance at current rates mortgage rate levels - keeping prepayment risk low and over 80% leading to stable, attractive returns.
+Though the MSR market, as noted above, is presently in a dynamic of balances are lower supply and high demand, there will be opportunities to add MSR at least 250 basis points below current mortgage rates.
+Overall, we expect attractive levels given our low duration unique combination of investment management experience coupled with our own servicing and low convexity MSR portfolio to continue to generate attractive cashflows with low spread volatility recapture operations.